DaveDiehl/davediehl.github.io/_posts/2016-03-9-hiddeningredientagileprojects.markdown

 <h3>The Hidden Ingredient is the Ability to Release Frequently to Production</h3>
 Successful agile teams can release software frequently to production.
 The greater your ability to do this, the more your capacity to delight your customer and deliver value.

+**Don't put your software on layaway - Release at least weekly**

 If you can only release software once a month, you are putting your software on a layaway plan.
 (Layway plans were purchasing plans where the store kept your item until you paid it off.)

 There's a reason layaway plans don't exist anymore.
-Customers want there stuff now.
-The same goes for software.
-Customer want there stuff now.
+Customers want their stuff now.
+The same goes for software customers.
+Your customer wants the value now, not in a few months

+**What industry leaders say**

-Even if you don't agree with me, let's look at what some of the most prominent industry leaders say.
+Even if you don't agree with me, let's look at what the creators of Scrum and Kanban say.

  <a href="http://www.infoq.com/news/2015/07/sutherland-agile-leadership">Jeff Sutherland says </a>,